agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 The constant density $\rho$ value can be obtained by measuring $p$ and $T$ and applying the equation of state to calculate $\rho = p/(R\,T)$.

+The implications of equation (\ref{eq:Airpeeds:Bernoulli}) for uncompressible flows are often visualized by the Venturi-tube experiment shown below.
+Being the sum of static and dynamic pressure a constant, this the instruments show a pressure decrease where the local airstream accelerates, and a pressure rise where the airspeeds decreases.

 {% include image.html
   url="/assets/img/bernoulli_tube.png"
   width="60%"
   description="Air flow and pressure in a venturi tube."
   %}

+In those points in the flow where the local velocity becomes zero (not occurring in the above experiment), the local static pressure reaches the value of the airflow total pressure $p_0$.
+The condition $V = 0$ defines a *stagnation point* in the flow.

 The values of $p_0$ obtained from the Pitot probe and $p$ obtained from the static pressure orifice enable calculation of the airplane's speed through the air using equation